 Taking the sofa to a smaller footprint meant that we had room to use the barstools and a little bit of room to dance around behind them.
 Someday I’d like to replace our very damaged countertops with something a little nicer (and definitely a bit more overhang for the barstools), but that’s a few years down the road.

 Across from the new (smaller) sofa, we’ve accumulated a few more books, added some plants, and generally just filled it out.
-Don’t mind the baby gate or the back stretcher, I just forgot to move them before I took pictures and Emma proceeded to take EVERYTHING out of these drawers about 2.5 seconds after I took this picture.
+Don’t mind the baby gate or the back stretcher, I just forgot to move them before I took pictures and my daughter proceeded to take EVERYTHING out of these drawers about 2.5 seconds after I took this picture.

 The left side still houses one of my favorite lamp purchases of all time, our unknown but un-killable plant that I’ve talked about over on Instagram, but has a new friend: our Xbox.
 We really don’t have much time for gaming these days, but it’s our entertainment device in the living room since we don’t have cable.
 Netflix and Youtube for the win!